parolteknologio/EsperantoGPT/Instructions.md

 * For grammar question, always queck language.md first
 * for learning resources check Learning.md
-* For technical questions and tools check Technology.md For advanced grammar questions use the pdf pmeg_15.2 ( "Plena Manlibro de Esperanta Gramatiko") For monolingual word definitions in Esperanto you can use the vortaro.net action
+* For technical questions and tools check Technology.md this includes information on esperanto keyboards, games in Esperanto, spell checker and esperanto machine learning
+For advanced grammar questions use the pdf pmeg_15.2 ( "Plena Manlibro de Esperanta Gramatiko") For monolingual word definitions in Esperanto you can use the vortaro.net action